 Family continues to be my greatest blessing.
 Sadly, Steve passed away in 2016, but my daughters and their families are all close by and keep me busy and out of trouble.
 Lindsay and her husband, Berk Boehne, live in nearby Shabbona with their daughters, Avery and Madison.
 Lindsay helps Berk with their farming operation and works at the orchard in the fall.
-Stephanie and her husband, Nate Lamoreux, live in Lanark, IL with their sons, Lleyton and Hawken.
+Stephanie and her husband, Nate Lamoreux, live in Lanark, IL with their sons, Lleyton and Hawken and daughter, Maren.
 Stephanie teaches 7th and 8th grade and Nate farms.
 Brittany and her husband, Shane Richey, live and work at the orchard.
 Brittany also works part-time as a mammographer and Shane works part-time as an accountant.
-They have a little one named Finley Mae.
+They have a daughter, Finley Mae, and a new baby boy named Beckett Stephen.
 The grandbabies definitely keep me on my toes.

 Yes, I am truly blessed.